techisteps/small-enterprise/network-topology/README.md

 ## Download Packages on `baseAlpine`
-Download network realated packages on inetPC.
+Download network related packages on inetPC.
 Later these packages will be installed on each of the VM's.

 ```bash
 # Create folder to hold packages